karaul/fitplotter/README.md

 ##### Installation if you have own http-server

-Download only index.html and ./src/\*
-Open index.html inside your http-server.
+Download only index.html and ./src/\* and then open index.html inside your http-server.

 ## How it works